Josiah-Wami/Gesture-Control-Robot-Arm./README.md

 - **Lack of proper guide** – Documentation was scattered, requiring trial and error.
 - **Raspberry Pi setup** – Flashing the OS and installing drivers was complex and error-prone.
 - **Python & Arduino integration** – Synchronizing gesture recognition (Python) with servo control (Arduino) was difficult.
 - **Gesture detection accuracy** – Fine-tuning image processing algorithms was necessary to avoid jerky or incorrect outputs.
+- **Limited power supply** - There is not enough power supply to the robotic arm.

 ---